 Know the exposure

 Make sure the plants you are choosing are suited to the exposure.
-There are plants that do best in shade, sun and part shade or part sun.
+There are plants that do best in the shade, full sun, and part shade or part sun.
 Do a little research online or in books to get an idea of which plants do well in your area.

 Amend the soil before planting